Mac-STAT/Stat155Notes/docs/04-logistic-regression.md

 ## Number of Fisher Scoring iterations: 5
 ```

-The slope coefficient (-0.232) tells you how much the predicted log odds increase with an increase of 1 degree increase in temperature.
+The slope coefficient (-0.232) tells you how much the predicted log odds of o-ring failure increase with an increase of 1 degree  in temperature.
 But what does a 1 unit increase in log odds mean?
 We need to do a bit of algebra to get something more interpretable.

 <div class="mathbox">
 <p>Our model is</p>